Support roles and responsibilities

 - Making decisions and sending out tenant communications (if appropriate).
 This includes Slack #paas-incident channel, and Statuspage.

 - To act as an automatic escalation if an on-call engineer fails to respond to an incident.
 If this happens the escalation person is responsible for finding someone from the team who can respond to the incident.
 Pagerduty will only trigger an alert if there are issues seriously impact the availability of the live services running on PaaS.
-The Escalation person will not be expected to fix the problem, just ensure that it is being handled appropriately.
+The Escalation person will not be expected to fix the problem, only ensure that it is being handled appropriately.

 - To provide leadership-level backup for RE on-call engineers if an incident requires leadership decision making or a broader response involving updating comms or activating other engineers.